dayofdoom/0x4447_product_front_porch/README.md

 # DISCLAIMER!

 This stack is available to anyone at no cost, but on an as-is basis.
-0x4447 LLC is not responsible for damages or costs of any kind that may occur when you use the stack.
+0x4447, LLC. is not responsible for damages or costs of any kind that may occur when you use the stack.
 You take full responsibility when you use it.

 # How to deploy